BrunoLevy/TordBoyau/README.md

 # Next steps / TODO

+- Activating RAS makes maxfreq drop, to be investigated.
+- Activating RV32M makes maxfreq dramatically drop, to be investigated.
+- I don't have a Branch Target Buffer, I'm always computing the branch target, maybe it is not good.
 - Write Amaranth glue code for LiteX, so that we can [run Doom](https://github.com/BrunoLevy/learn-fpga/tree/master/LiteX/software/Doom) on it.
   Doom already works for the simpler non-pipelined